 Some native birds swoop as a defensive behaviour to protect their young.
 Swooping is most common in spring, but can start in late winter and extend into late summer.

+Many birds are devoted parents and protect their chicks from what they see as potential predators (humans), while they are raising their young.
 Individual birds may swoop for six to eight weeks, usually stopping once their young have left the nest.

 Native birds are protected under the Nature Conservation Act 1992 and its is illegal to harm them or interfere with their nests and eggs.

 If there is a swooping bird in your area you should consider the following:

 - take an alternate route - the best way to avoid being swooped is to avoid the bird’s territory

 - wear a hat and sunglasses or carry an umbrella to protect your face and eyes

 - dismount from your bicycle - data from magpiealert.com shows that nearly two-thirds of swoops are on cyclists

 - don’t wave your arms, yell or throw objects at the bird - this will likely make the bird more aggressive

 - remain calm and walk quickly through the area, but don’t run - injuries often occur when people panic and run from a swooping bird.